-Medigap is technically known as Medicare Supplement, but everyone, including the Center for Medicare Services (CMS), refers to it as Medigap.
+Medigap is technically known as Medicare Supplement, but everyone, including the Center for Medicaid and Medicare Services (CMS), refers to it as Medigap.

 As the name states, Medigap helps cover the cost “gaps” that Medicare requires patients to pay.
 Medigap pays the deductibles, copays, coinsurance, excess charges and the dreaded 20% that Medicare would normally pass on to you.
 It also covers an additional 365 days of hospital and up to $50,000 in foreign travel emergency.

-Medigap has the same network of doctors as Original Medicare which, as you now know, is considerably larger than any MA plan can offer.
+Medigap has the same network of doctors as Original Medicare which, as you now know, is the largest doctor and facility network in the United States.